dij0s/PETAL/thesis/bachelor_thesis.typ

 #highlight(
   "TODO: provide a brief overview of the structure of the thesis (plan), add reference to extra scope in methodology?", )

+= Artificial intelligence notice

+While generative artificial intelligence is the core of this work, it has also been a great help in assisting the following tasks: prompt engineering (1) and thesis report rewording (2)#footnote("The language models used for these tasks are GPT-4.1 (OpenAI) and Claude 3.7 (Anthropic).").

+The different prompts defined in the appendix were refined with the use of generative artificial intelligence.
+This strongly enhances the quality of the prompts, implementing prompt engineering techniques to ensure clear, concise, and effective instructions.

+#ref(<prompt_creation>) defines typical directives that were given to the language model.

+On top of that, sentences in the following report were often revised with the assistance of a language model, improving their clarity and readability.

+Besides that, all other aspects of this work are my own.

 = State of the Art <state_of_art>